Northstar Development Partners

 "Direction.
 Precision.
 Development."

 Northstar Development Partners is a residential development firm focused on for-sale townhome communities in underserved Pennsylvania markets.
-We bring institutional underwriting discipline to markets where supply constraints and affordability fundamentals create durable investment opportunity.
+We bring institutional underwriting discipline to markets where supply constraints and affordability fundamentals create durable underlying demand.

 Our investors always know where they stand.
 The numbers are clean.
 The plan is real.